 The escalators.
-The interesting thing about this escalator is its length, official data says that it’s 60 meters long.
-I measured the time I needed to get from the top to the bottom of them (and vice versa) and it’s 1 minute and 25 seconds.
+An interesting thing about the escalators is its length, official data says that it’s 60 meters long.
+I measured the time I needed to get from the top to the bottom of them (and vice versa) and it’s 1 minute 25 seconds.
 Which is not the usual amount of time you spend going down an escalator.
 Plus the angle of inclination is something to pay attention to.
 With no usual advertisements on the walls, which you would expect to find there, you get a very specific vibe of the place, one I think everyone should experience.
 It may calm you down or stress you out, who knows.

 And on the plus side, when it gets cold and rainy outside, just go down the escalators.
 You will have 85 seconds to think what to do next (with your life).